nexmo-se/nodejs-video-audioconnector-two-way-deepgram-google-translate/README.md

 - French user speaks: "Bonjour" → STT: Perfect French transcription
 - Translation: "Bonjour" → "Hello" (accurate)
-- German user hears: English voice saying "Hello" (not German accent)
+- German user hears: English voice saying "Hello" in German but not in German accent

 This is a **Deepgram limitation**, not a system bug.
 Text translation is perfect; voice accent is limited.